chris104957/django-carrot/docs/source/readme.rst

 *******************

 Carrot requires a connection to a RabbitMQ server.
 Installing and configuring RabbitMQ is currently beyond the scope of this tutorial.
-Refer to the `RabbitMQ web site <http://www.rabbitmq.com/download.html>`_
+Refer to the `RabbitMQ download page <http://www.rabbitmq.com/download.html>`_

 Configuring your Django project
 *******************************